lexpostma/Rickies/Acknowledgements.md

 ## Content

-Obviously, 99% of the content on the website comes from the [Connected](https://relay.fm/connected) podcast on [Relay FM](https://relay.fm).
+Obviously, 99% of the content on Rickies.co comes from the [Connected](https://relay.fm/connected) podcast on [Relay FM](https://relay.fm).
 The website is meant as a tribute to the great show that Federico Viticci, Myke Hurley, and Stephen Hackett have hosted for many years.

 [Airtable](https://airtable.com) is used as the backend of this web application.
 All data and most images are managed and hosted there.

 ## Libraries and other assets/inclusions

-The following libraries are used:
+The following are used:

 -   [airtable-php](https://github.com/sleiman/airtable-php), a PHP client for the Airtable API
 -   [Chart.js](https://www.chartjs.org) for the charts on the [Leaderboard page](https://rickies.co/leaderboard)